Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 A new roof is a significant investment, and you shouldn’t have to drain your savings to get it done.
 Don’t hesitate to ask potential roofing companies about their payment options.
 Reputable contractors often have flexible payment plans or financing partnerships to help make the project more manageable for your budget.
 When you discuss costs, you can also “consider the certifications and industry affiliations” a company has.
 These credentials are a good sign that they are a stable, professional business that is more likely to offer sound financing and stand behind their work.

-Common Cost Myths, Busted
+Common Metal Roof Cost Myths, Debunked

 Let’s clear up a few common misconceptions that might be holding you back.
 First, there’s the myth that “metal roofs are noisy when it rains.”
 With modern installation techniques and proper insulation, a metal roof is no louder than any other type.
 Another myth is that “metal roofs attract lightning.”
 The truth is, a metal roof is no more likely to be struck by lightning than an asphalt one.
 In the unlikely event it is struck, a metal roof is actually safer because it’s non-combustible and can help dissipate the electrical charge.